oasis-tcs/openc2-usecases/SBOM-PoC/sFractalScenarios/workPlan.1.md

 - how to use https://github.com/oasis-open/openc2-lycan-python

 ## 7 - Status
-As of 6/10/20
+- 6/29/20 - integration tests at HII.
+Discovered issues.
+Got prelimary talking but didn't get to actual scenarios (eg getting an SBOM or lighting a LED)

-Still planning
+- 6/10/20 - Still planning

 ## 8 - Next Steps and Schedule
 still planning